helios2k/openGL-mech-bot/final-version/Dependencies/freeglut/readme.txt

 installing these packages, and often the error is with the application code or other library dependencies rather than freeglut.

-If you still canâ€™t get it working after trying to compile a simple application, then please get in touch via http://www.transmissionzero.co.uk/contact/, providing as much detail as you can.
-Please donâ€™t complain to the freeglut guys unless youâ€™re sure itâ€™s a freeglut bug, and have reproduced the issue after compiling freeglut from the latest SVN versionâ€”if thatâ€™s still the case, Iâ€™m sure they would appreciate a bug report or a patch.
+If you still can’t get it working after trying to compile a simple application, then please get in touch via http://www.transmissionzero.co.uk/contact/, providing as much detail as you can.
+Please don’t complain to the freeglut guys unless you’re sure it’s a freeglut bug, and have reproduced the issue after compiling freeglut from the latest SVN version—if that’s still the case, I’m sure they would appreciate a bug report or a patch.

 Changelog

-2015â€“07â€“22: Release 3.0.0-2.mp
+2015–07–22: Release 3.0.0-2.mp

-  â€¢ Modified the freeglut_std.h file so that it doesnâ€™t try to link against the
-    freeglutd.lib import library.
+  • Modified the freeglut_std.h file so that it doesn’t try to link against the freeglutd.lib import library.

-2015â€“03â€“15: Release 3.0.0-1.mp
+2015–03–15: Release 3.0.0-1.mp

-  â€¢ First 3.0.0 MSVC release.
-Iâ€™ve built the package using Visual Studio 2013,
-    and the only change Iâ€™ve made is to the DLL version resourceâ€”Iâ€™ve changed the description so that my MinGW and MSVC builds are distinguishable from each other (and other builds) using Windows Explorer.
+  • First 3.0.0 MSVC release.
+I’ve built the package using Visual Studio 2013, and the only change I’ve made is to the DLL version resource—I’ve changed the description so that my MinGW and MSVC builds are distinguishable from each other (and other builds) using Windows Explorer.

 Transmission Zero
-2015â€“07â€“22
+2015–07–22

 http://www.transmissionzero.co.uk/